gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2-textures.md

 In this case we'll wait for all the images to load before we draw anything.

 First let's change the code that loads an image into a function.
 It's pretty straightforward.
-It creates a new image object, sets the URL to load, and sets a callback to be called when the image finishes loading.
+It creates a new `Image` object, sets the URL to load, and sets a callback to be called when the image finishes loading.

 <pre class="prettyprint showlinemods">